llinauer/austro_bird_classifier/README.md

     export FLASK_APP=<name_of_your_app.py>
     python -m flask run

 It will start the app on your localhost at port 5000.
-Go to localhost:5000,  and you should see the app.
+Go to localhost:5000 in your browser, and you should see the app.